cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 COUNTER(INTELLIGENCE): The Grugq likes to add an additional, active component.
 Think of this as “active cover” — allowing misdirection to limit the effectiveness of the opposition.

-This is like Corey Doctorow’s “chaff” (from “Little Brother”) or [canary tokens](https://canary.tools/help/canarytokens).
+This is like Corey Doctorow’s “chaff” (from “Little Brother”) or canarytokens.
 In cybersecurity, an attacker might leave behind a more easily discovered rootkit for the defenders to find, while attempting to conceal the intrusion tools they actually care most about.

 ### Operational Security